RealVNC logomark

 RealVNC’s security features

-- RealVNC does not retain session data, so it cannot be decrypted now or in the future—securing your information against retrospective breaches.
+• RealVNC does not retain session data, so it cannot be decrypted now or in the future, which secures your information against retrospective breaches.

-- The remote computer ultimately dictates the terms of connection, putting the power in the hands of the legitimate user for strict access control.
+• The remote computer ultimately dictates the terms of the connection, placing power in the hands of the legitimate user for strict access control.

 Flexible deployment options